PixarAnimationStudios/OpenSubdiv/documentation/far_overview.rst

 simple container for raw mesh data is provided (TopologyDescriptor) along with a Factory specialized to construct TopologyRefiners from it.

-So there are two ways to create TopologyRefiners:
+There are three ways to create TopologyRefiners:

     * use the existing TopologyRefinerFactory<TopologyDescriptor> with a populated instance of TopologyDescriptor
-    * specialize TopologyRefinerFactory<class MESH> for more efficient conversion
+    * specialize TopologyRefinerFactory<class MESH> for more efficient conversion, using only face-vertex information
+    * fully specialize TopologyRefinerFactor<class MESH> for most control over conversion

+These approaches are detailed below:

+Factories to Build Far::TopologyRefiners
+****************************************

+Here we outline the three approaches for converting mesh topology into the required Far::TopologyRefiner.
+Additional documentation is provided with the Far::TopologyRefinerFactory<MESH> class template used by all, and each has a concrete example provided in one of the tutorials or in the Far code itself.

+**Use the Far::TopologyDescriptor**

-TopologyDescriptor is a simple struct with pointers to raw mesh data in a form common to mesh constructors.
+Far::TopologyDescriptor is a simple struct that can be initialized to refer to raw mesh topology information -- primarily a face-vertex list -- and then passed to a provided factory class to create a TopologyRefiner from each.
 Topologically, the minimal requirement consists of:

     * the number of vertices and faces of the mesh
     * an array containing the number of vertices per face